troyready/cloudformation-ruby-dsl/README.md

 # cloudformation-ruby-dsl

-A Ruby DSL and helper utilities for building Cloudformation templates dynamically.
+A Ruby DSL and helper utilities for building CloudFormation templates dynamically.

 Written by [Bazaarvoice](http://www.bazaarvoice.com): see [the contributors page](https://github.com/bazaarvoice/cloudformation-ruby-dsl/graphs/contributors) and [the initial contributions](https://github.com/bazaarvoice/cloudformation-ruby-dsl/blob/master/initial_contributions.md) for more details.

 ## Motivation

-Cloudformation templates often contain repeated stanzas, information which must be loaded from external sources, and other functionality that would be easier handled as code, instead of configuration.
+CloudFormation templates often contain repeated stanzas, information which must be loaded from external sources, and other functionality that would be easier handled as code, instead of configuration.

-Consider when a userdata script needs to be added to a Cloudformation template.
+Consider when a userdata script needs to be added to a CloudFormation template.
 Traditionally, you would re-write the script by hand in a valid JSON format.
 Using the DSL, you can specify the file containing the script and generate the correct information at runtime.

     :UserData => base64(interpolate(file('userdata.sh')))

-Additionally, Cloudformation templates are just massive JSON documents, making general readability and reusability an issue.
+Additionally, CloudFormation templates are just massive JSON documents, making general readability and reusability an issue.
 The DSL allows not only a cleaner format (and comments!), but will also allow the same DSL template to be reused as needed.

 ## Installation